 If you introduce lettuce to a parrot’s diet, consider Butterhead and Batavia varieties alongside Romaine.
 You may find that a parrot enjoys Celtuce lettuce, but it contains more sodium.

-Do Parrots Like Lettuce?
+Parrots Sometimes Like Lettuce

 The Latin name for lettuce, Lactuca sativa, translates as “salad bowl.”
 This is what lettuce, a leaf vegetable hailing from the family Asteraceae, is most commonly used for – creating healthy, low-calorie salads.

-Is Lettuce Good for Parrots?
+Why Lettuce Is Good for Parrots

-Is Lettuce Bad for Parrots?
+Why Lettuce Is Bad for Parrots

 The hydrating qualities of lettuce can also be a concern, especially in light-leaved lettuces.
 Too much water can lead to polyuria and watery stools.

 If a parrot likes lettuce, it may eat to excess.
-This risks malnutrition, which the Journal of the American Veterinary Medical Association explains is an underlying cause of 90% of all parrot sickness and mortality.
+This risks malnutrition, which the Journal of the American Veterinary Medical Association explains is an underlying cause of 90% of parrot sickness and mortality.

 Romaine Lettuce